amaank404/NimNN/README.md

 should give out to you all available options for you to choose from.

+## Demo
+I have a demo for the same available at my webpage.
+Click [here](https://xcodz-dot.github.io/), A video shall be presented to you under My Projects section.

 ## Build
 you can build the latest release by cloning this repository and you need choosenim installation (`nim`, `nimble`)